dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 Contrast this with the progress we’ve seen toward answering questions about physical things.
 What are solids, liquids, and gases?
 What are colors, sounds, and temperatures?
 What are forces, stresses, and strains?
 What is the nature of energy?
 Today, almost all such mysteries have been explained in terms of very small numbers of simple laws—such as the equations discovered by such physicists as Newton, Maxwell, Einstein, and Schrödinger.
 So naturally, psychologists tried to imitate physicists—by searching for compact sets of laws to explain what happens inside our brains.

+What's the important problem in next 100 years?
+We are going to have 20 billion old people and nobody to take care to them unless we get AI.

+What's difference between artist and engineers?
+When you do a painting then 9/10th of the problem is what should I paint, so you could think of an artist as 10% skill and 90% trying to figure out what problem to solve.
+Whereas for the engineers somebody has told him what to do so he going to paint 90% of time solving the problem and only 10% of time deciding what problem to solve.
+So, I don't really see any difference between artist and engineers except that artists has lot many problems to solve than he can possibly solve and usually ends up by picking a really dumb one like lets have a saint and three angels, where should I put the third angel(*that's the engineering part 😛*)?

 Quotes
 ===========================